 The Australian Government established the Payment Times Reporting Regulator on 1 January 2021.

 The Regulator will also maintain the Payment times reports register.
-This public register shows how reporting entities are paying their small business suppliers.
+This public register will show how each reporting entity is paying their small business suppliers

 - See how we consulted with small and large business, and industry, to design and develop the Scheme